kef7/NetworkListener/readme.md

 var netListener = netListenerBuilder.Build();
 ```

+The port to listen on and a factory function to generate your network client data processor is required before Build() can be called.
+The factory function is called for every client that connects to provide the client thread with the appropriate client data processor instance to process the client's data.

 ## SSL/TLS Support

 To handle secured communications you must provide a host name and a certificate that contains the hostname (other configurations like DNS, or host name with IP use, is beyond this document).
 You provide the *NetworkListener* object this information with the builder, see below.